F-Stack/f-stack/dpdk/doc/guides/nics/intel_vf.rst

 .. note::

     The above is an important consideration to take into account when targeting specific packets to a selected port.

+    For Intel® X710/XL710 Gigabit Ethernet Controller, queues are in pairs.
+One queue pair means one receive queue and one transmit queue.
+The default number of queue pairs per VF is 4, and can be 16 in maximum.

 Intel® 82599 10 Gigabit Ethernet Controller VF Infrastructure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^